Semicolon Tattoo Meaning, Ideas, and Pictures

-Overcoming hardship: The tattoo brings together people who are struggling with depression and mental illnesses and establishes solidarity.
+Overcoming hardship: The tattoo brings people who are struggling with depression and mental illnesses together and establishes solidarity.
 It represents the will to keep on fighting.
-It is empowering to see so many people with a desire to overcome obstacles big and small, so it inspires others to overcome their own obstacles.
+It is empowering to see so many people with a desire to overcome obstacles big and small, and it inspires others to overcome their own obstacles.
 It's comforting to know you are not fighting alone.

-Starting new: A semicolon tattoo represents turning a new chapter and recreating your life, even when you feel like you at the end.
+Starting anew: A semicolon tattoo represents turning a new chapter and recreating your life, even when you feel like you're at the end.
 It symbolizes the ability to start anew, go in a different direction, or find a different way.

 Cute Semicolon TattoosClick thumbnail to view full-size

-Tattoo shops around the nation reported an increasing number of people coming in to request semicolons in 2014.
-There was another surge in popularity with the massive following of the Netflix show 13 Reasons Why, based on the book by the same name written by Jay Asher.
+Tattoo shops around the nation have reported an increasing number of people coming in to request semicolons in 2014.
+There was another surge in popularity after the release of the Netflix show, 13 Reasons Why, based on the book by the same name written by Jay Asher.

 In one of the scenes, Clay, the protagonist on the show, gets a semicolon tattoo to honor his dead friend, Hannah, who committed suicide.
-In real life, three people on the show got the tattoo to show their solidarity, including Selena Gomez.
+In real life, three people on the show (including Selena Gomez) got the tattoo to show their solidarity.

 Semicolon Tattoo Ideas